andredarcie/my-life-data/my-games.md

 Half-Life, Metal Gear Solid 3: Snake Eater, The Last of Us, Doom, Portal 2, Silent Hill, Tekken 3, Hitman Blood Money, Call of Duty 2, Braid, Warcraft III: Reign of Chaos, Farcry 3, BioShock,
-Hotline: Miami, The Stanley Parable, The Vanishing of Ethan Carter, To The Moon, Life is Strange, The Legend of Zelda, Celeste, Super Mario Odyssey
+Hotline: Miami, The Stanley Parable, The Vanishing of Ethan Carter, To The Moon, Life is Strange, The Legend of Zelda, Celeste, Super Mario Odyssey, Red Dead Redemption 2